 Easy peazy.
 Think comfort, think Sunday dinner, think Thanksgiving.
 Any sides you’d serve then, you can serve with this turkey and cranberry meatloaf.
 I’ve served delicious mashed potatoes and buttery carrots for instance.

-This delicious stove top turkey meatloaf will last up to 4 days in the fridge as long as it’s in a nice, air tight container.
+This delicious stove top turkey meatloaf will last up to 4 days in the fridge as long as it’s in a nice, air-tight container.

 To reheat, a minute or two in the microwave will do, but if you have a toaster oven or an air fryer would work even better.

-You could even try frying it on the stove top.
+You could even try frying it on the stovetop.
 Put some oil or butter in the pan and place the slices in the skillet and cover.
 If you’re worried about the meat drying out, just drizzle a few tablespoons of water into the pan and cover, letting the slices steam through to warm up.

 Freezing the leftovers works beautifully.
-Again, use a freezer-friendly, tight-fitting container to prevent freezer burn is essential.
+Again, using a freezer-friendly, tight-fitting container to prevent freezer burn is essential.
 Freeze for up to 3 months, then let the meatloaf thaw in the fridge overnight or a couple minutes in the microwave will work well too.

 Questions You Might Have

 Having a loaf pan isn’t necessary to make this meatloaf.
-You can basically make it any sort of baking dish, but the easiest way is to use a baking sheet and free form the meatloaf into a ‘loaf’ shape.
+You can basically make it any sort of baking dish, but the easiest way is to use a baking sheet and free-form the meatloaf into a ‘loaf’ shape.
 Just follow the rest of the directions in the recipe card as usual.